SmallFlyingBirds/learngit/readme.txt

 12377
 Git tracks changes.
 Creating a new branch is quick.
-Creating a new branch is quick & simple.
+Creating a new branch is quick or simple.